Amoeiras aqueduct, Elvas

 Palácio da Pena, Sintra

 The enchanting UNESCO World Heritage landscape of Sintra is an understandably popular destination.
 Although it’s less than an hour from Lisbon, it’s a world apart.
 We’re talking forested hills filled with fanciful palaces, romantic gardens, centuries-old castles and convents, all contained within a natural park fringed by beautiful beaches.
-InRead More →
+LastRead More →

 Guimarães castle.
 One of the main things to see and do in Guimarães

-I’m always looking for an excuse to visit Guimarães.
-This ancient northern city is known as the cradle or birthplace of Portugal so its wealth of cultural heritage is hardly surprising, nor is its UNESCO World Heritage classification.
-There are plenty of things to do in Guimaraes and it’s road andRead More →
+Last Updated: November 2025 I’m always looking for an excuse to visit Guimarães and have visited multiple times over the last 18 years.
+This ancient northern city is known as the cradle or birthplace of Portugal so its wealth of cultural heritage is hardly surprising, nor is its UNESCO World HeritageRead More →

 View along Sesimbra castle walls